CraftAcademyLabs/coach-guides/weeks/week_4.md

 - **Wednesday:**
-  - [ ] Morning: Check the submissions of the AUT code on GitHub - All Coaches
+  - [ ] Morning: Check the submissions of the AUT code on GitHub - Oliver & Noel
-  - [ ] Afternoon: Mobsession making and reviewing PRs - Faraz, Oliver & Thomas (timebox for max 30 min 15 min coding 15 min review)
+  - [ ] Afternoon: Mobsession making and reviewing PRs - Faraz, Oliver & Noel (timebox for max 30 min 15 min coding 15 min review)

 - **Thursday:**
   - [ ] Morning: Validations in Rails and instance methods - Faraz, Create slidedeck + Thomas
-  - [ ] Afternoon: Introduce Heroku, walkthrough of how to deploy [For Reference](https://devcenter.heroku.com/articles/getting-started-with-ruby)- Oliver - Make them deploy the AUT challenge ( problem with buildpack for bundler 2 add a specific buildpack) - Make sure by the end of the day through submissions
+  - [ ] Afternoon: Introduce Heroku, walkthrough of how to deploy [For Reference](https://devcenter.heroku.com/articles/getting-started-with-ruby)- Oliver - Make them deploy the AUT challenge ( problem with buildpack for bundler 2 add a specific buildpack) - Make sure by the end of the day through submissions - Create slidedeck

-  CREATE SLIDEDECK!

   This is the buildpack you need to use (if you add it from CLI):